Bill Foster (Giant-Man)

 Ant-Man (Scott Lang)

 The replacement Ant-Man had a long and illustrious career as a hero wearing Hank Pym's original suit.
-Scott Lang even managed to be a part of the Fantastic Four for a while when Reed Richards was believed dead.
-It wasn't until he was finally a full-time member of the Avengers that his number was up.
+Scott Lang even

 The Avengers Disassembled storyline began with Scott's death at the hands of the resurrected Jack-of-Hearts.
 With that death, Marvel had made it clear that this was not just some simple multi-part storyline that would fade into oblivion quietly in a few months.